RaynorChavez/animal-characterization-from-video/README.md

 - Interactive results display with timestamps and taxonomic classifications
 - CSV export of detection data for further analysis
 - Clickable fish images with maximized view for detailed inspection
+- Stop button to halt processing at any time

 ## Project Structure